 - 1. Beds shall have prior approval from the adopting authority. - 2.
 Beds shall be sized with 50% more square feet than trenches. - 3.
 Bed construction shall be limited to areas having natural slopes of less than 6%. - 4.
-Maximum width for gravity bed is 12 feet and the maximum for pressurized bed is 25 feet. - 5.
 Multiple beds shall be spaced at one-half the bed width.